Ph.D., Counseling Psychology, New York University (1988)

 In all of my professional life (in a variety of roles including teacher, psychologist, researcher, administrator, advisor), I have sought to create relationships built on trust and deep learning.
 I believe that all people learn every moment of their lives and that it is up to teachers to determine what they are learning, how they are learning, and to build from there.
 I believe that teachers must be learners, themselves.
 And finally, I believe that we must have integrity and humility about everything that we do.
 Too much time and destructive energy in teacher-learning is spent on ambition, protecting turf, and underminding other people.
 To accept one's frailty, too face it, is the first step away from this.
 It is always a painful but worthwhile journey.

 Teaching specializations are child development, educational psychology, learning theory, assessment and instruction, teaching to cultural differences, diverse learners, and at-risk populations.
-My interests are in having students critically analyze the application of theory and research to teaching, classroom discourse and cultures, and--above all--self-reflection on learning.
+Increasingly, my focus is on human rights and equity in both local and global settings.
+My interests are in having students critically analyze the application of theory and research to teaching, classroom discourse and cultures, and--above all--action and self-reflection on learning.

 Thornburg, D. (2004).
 Forward, In B. Blake, The Culture of Refusal: The Lives and Literacies of Out-of